Frequently Asked Questions

 The proof of residency policy does not apply to homeless students and families.
 Contact the BPS Homeless Education Resource Network (617-635-8037) or visit a Welcome Center for assistance with registering your child.
 If you are staying in a shelter, bring a letter from the shelter staff stating that you are living there.
 For more information, please visit the BPS Residency Policy website.

 Any child whose family lives in the City of Boston is guaranteed access to a free public education in the Boston Public Schools.
 No family will be denied access to school because of their immigration status.
 Undocumented immigrant families living with friends or relatives may be considered “homeless."
-For more information, please read this document from BPS: Suggestions and resources for supported students who may be undocumented or visit the BPS Residency Policy website.
+For more information, please visit the BPS Residency Policy website.

 The Re-Engagement Center (REC) is the only Boston Public Schools program that specifically supports people who have not completed their high school degree.
 A partnership between BPS and the PIC, the REC provides one central location in a caring environment for students to access the resources and counseling that they need to re-enroll in school and get back on track to graduation.